western NY Dressage Association

 - Awards may not be won by the same rider/horse combination at the same level more than one consecutive year unless there are no other eligible riders.

-- Rider must have completed their volunteer hours to be eligible.
+- Rider must have completed their eight (8) volunteer hours to be eligible.

 Rider of the Year Awards | Qualifications |